 Clinical Professor, Radiology - Pediatric Radiology

-Director of Pediatric Nuclear Medicine, Lucile Packard Children's Hospital (2018 - Present)
+Director of Pediatric Nuclear Medicine including PET/MRI, Lucile Packard Children's Hospital at Stanford (2018 - Present)

 Honors & Awards

-Lifetime Achievement Award for contributions to EOSPNM Meeting for 20 years, European Society of Pediatric Nuclear Medicine (EOSPNM) (May 2018)
+Lifetime Achievement Award for contributions to EOSPNM for 20 years, European Society of Pediatric Nuclear Medicine (EOSPNM) (May 2019)

-first place poster- General Clinical Specialties, Society of Nuclear Medicine and Molecular Imaging (June 2018)
+First place poster- General Clinical Specialties, Society of Nuclear Medicine and Molecular Imaging (June 2019)